If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 In the middle (let’s say around 50) you have a ‘living but not thriving situation’ where you may experience symptoms such as 20-30 pounds of weight gain, energy levels that lead you reliant upon caffeine to stay alert, brain fog that makes your work inefficient and various other symptoms such as intolerance to cold and even constipation.

-Your goal with treating thyroid function should be to achieve a 'thyroid level' of as close to 100 as possible!
+Your goal in treating thyroid dysfunction should be to achieve a ‘thyroid level’ as close to 100 as possible!

 This will leave you with an optimal quality of life.

 Don’t worry – we will discuss how to achieve this level later in this post but for now, just realize what your goal of treatment should be.

 Hypothyroidism can also be referred to as having a “sluggish thyroid” a “slow thyroid” or “low thyroid function” – but don’t be fooled, these are all names for the same condition.

 This condition should be differentiated from HYPERthyroidism (3) which is the exact opposite condition.